lxqt/compton-conf/README.md

 ### Binary packages

 Official binary packages are available in Arch Linux, Debian (as of Debian stretch) and openSUSE (Leap 42.1 and Tumbleweed).
-The tool is missing in Fedora so far.
+The tool is missing in Fedora so far due to incomplete dependency listing and fedora naming conventions to identify fedora dependencies, in addition a large amount of qt packages generally installed separately from the qt libraries.